powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | RegulatingTerminal | `Terminal`| - | no | The static var compensator's terminal | The terminal used for regulation |
 | RegulationMode | `RegulationMode` | - | yes | - | The regulation mode |

+<span style="color:red"> TODO: remove the name and Id from the Table, regulating terminal, regulation mode.</span>

 **Specifications**

-- The `RegulationMode` can be:
-    - VOLTAGE
-    - REACTIVE_POWER
-    - OFF
+- $$Bmin$$ and $$Bmax$$ are the susceptance bounds of the static VAR compensator
+<span style="color:red"> TODO: add the equation that links $$B$$ to $$Q$$, and say that $$B$$ has to be comprised between the bounds.</span>
-- The voltage setpoint is required when the regulation mode is set to VOLTAGE.
+- The voltage setpoint is required when the regulation mode is set to `VOLTAGE`.
-The reactive power setpoint is required when the regulation mode is set to REACTIVE_POWER.
+- The reactive power setpoint is required when the regulation mode is set to `REACTIVE_POWER`.

+**Metadata**
+In IIDM the static VAR compensator also comprise some metadata:

+- The regulation mode, which can be:
+    - `VOLTAGE`
+    - `REACTIVE_POWER`
+    - `OFF`
+Note that it is different than the generators' regulation definition, which is only done through a boolean.
+- The regulating terminal, which can be local or remote: it is the specific connection point on the network where the setpoint is measured.

 ### Branches